omni-network/omni/docs/content/build-xdapp/quickstart.md

 ### 🎉 Done 🎉

-You have successfully deployed and interacted with an Omni XApp in less than three minutes!
+You have successfully deployed and interacted with an Omni XApp in less than five minutes!

 <figure align="center">
     <img src="/img/cat.png" alt="gg wp" width="350" height="350" />